JCSDA/spack-stack/configs/sites/noaa-azure/README.md

 ### Known issues
 1. With default modulepath, Spack will detect the system as Cray because of modulepath.
 2. libxml2 won't untar because of an issue with the filesystem, so use libxml2 as external
+3. /contrib filesystem can be very very slow